blake-mealey/rollup-plugin-lit-styles/README.md

 ## Custom processors

 For examples of what a processor looks like, refer to [defaultPreProcessors.js](./src/defaultPreProcessors.js).

+If you create a processor definition for your favourite CSS processor, feel free to submit a PR to add it as a default.

 To create a custom processor, pass a dictionary with the following properties to the `preProcessors` option: